 Cash and other cash items declined by 19%, from Php725.1 million to Php589.3 million, mainly due to lower foreign currency notes and coins.
 Due from BSP and Due from Other Banks dropped by Php496.3 million and Php632.3 million, respectively.
-Similarly, Interbank Loans Receivable decreasedby 21% or Php320.3 million, from Php1.5 billion
+Similarly, Interbank Loans Receivable decreasedby 21% or Php320.3 million, from Php1.5 billion to Php1.2 billion, the decrease is attributable to foreign interbank loans.
+Other resources also lowered by 6% or Php27.5 million.
+On the other hand, Deferred Income Tax increased by 60% or Php222.8 million due to higher allowance for losses which contributed Php155 million to the said increase.

 Other Liabilities decreased by Php934.9 million, from Php3.0 billion to Php2.1 billion at year end.
 The drop is due to the capitalization of the Deposit for Stock Subscription last March 2020 amounting to Php1.4 billion, partially offset by the increase in Lease Liabilities amounting to Php563.7 million from renewed contracts of various branches and Head Office.
 Financial Liabilities at Fair Value through Profit or Loss (FVTPL) shoot up by 134%, from Php99.2 million to Php231.8 million.
+Likewise, Outstanding

-Likewise, Outstanding Acceptances, Manager's Checks and Accrued Interest, Taxes and Other Expenses increased by Php127.0 million, Php49.4 million and Php182.8 million, respectively.
+Acceptances, Manager's Checks and Accrued Interest, Taxes and Other Expenses increased by Php127.0 million, Php49.4 million and Php182.8 million, respectively.
 No outstanding Income Tax Payable as of December 31, 2020.